kingwjb/Business-Catalyst-Starter/readme.md

+# These are my starter files for Business Catalyst builds.
+Based heavily on the HTML5 Boilerplate, there are a number of edits to deal with various Business Catalyst bugs.

 # [HTML5 Boilerplate](http://html5boilerplate.com)

 HTML5 Boilerplate is a professional front-end template that helps you build fast, robust, adaptable, and future-proof websites.
 Spend more time developing and less time reinventing the wheel.